MPh-py/MPh/docs/demonstrations.md

 The model's root node can be referenced with either `model/''` or `model/None`.
-If any of the node names in the hierarchy contain a forward slash themselves, that forward slash can be escaped (i.e., marked to be interpreted literally) by doubling it, for instance:
+If any of the node names in the hierarchy contain a forward slash themselves, that forward slash can be escaped (i.e., marked to be interpreted literally) by doubling it.
+For instance, a geometry node displayed as "ice/frozen water" in the Comsol GUI would be referred to as `geometry/'ice//frozen water'`.
-`geometry/'ice//frozen water'`.

 The example model discussed here produces the following model [tree](mph.tree):